 Access costs in this context can include, but are not limited to, the following:

-- childcare costs, where applicants are unlikely to be able to undertake the planned activity without this support.
-Please note that childcare costs are classed as a taxable benefit, so whilst we will reimburse these costs, you will be responsible for reporting this to HMRC.
+- childcare costs, where applicants are unlikely to be able to undertake the planned activity without this support*

 - personal assistance support